p9verma/verma-705.603spring24/FraudDetection/SystemsPlan.md

 The Metrics class defined in **[metrics.py](metrics.py)** generates a report and outputs metrics for model evaluation given a set of prediction and truth values.

+Deployement Strategy: The system is dokerized using **[ml_microservice.py](analysis/ml_microservice.py)**.
+This is a flask app that receives and process input data from requests.
+This input will need to be in the format of the jsonified row in the dataset provided.
+The model class's *predict()* method will use this data to produce a string output: "Not Fraud" or "Fraud".

 ### <u>High-level System Design</u>